parse-community/docs/_includes/js/schema.md

 Schema is the structure representing classes in your app.
 You can use the schema of an app to verify operations in a unit test, generate test data, generate test classes and then clean up after tests.
 The schema API can also be used to create custom views of your data.
-We use the schema API to display columns names and types in the databrowser.
+We use the schema API to display column names and types in the databrowser.

 This API allows you to access the schemas of your app.

 * `MasterKey` is required.
-* Starting with Parse-Server 2.7.1
+* Starting with Parse Server 2.7.1

 Schema will return an object similar to the following: